 - YNLC offers training and certification for Yukon Aboriginal Teachers.
 YNLC staff and Elders have developed and now teach the Certificate (3-year) and follow-up Diploma (2-year) Courses for Native Language Instructors at Yukon College.
 YNLC also works closely with the University of Alaska Fairbanks in implementing a jointly established Associate of Applied Science Degree Program in Native Language Education.
 The graduates and students currently enrolled in these programs serve as teachers in many communities of the Yukon, British Columbia, Northwest Territories and Alaska.

 - YNLC develops teaching and learning materials for all the Yukon aboriginal languages.
-These include a curriculum guide, language lesson booklets and tapes, dictionaries and reference materials, and most recently a range of interactive computer materials such as Talking Books and a CD ROM devoted to Southern Tutchone place names and geography.
+These include a curriculum guide; language lesson booklets and audio CDs / tapes, and interactive computer CDs; dictionaries and reference materials; story booklets; and games and teaching aids.
+YNLC continues to expand its website to include more screen and audio materials.

 - YNLC works with First Nations Elders to document Yukon native traditions, oral history, personal names, and place names.
 YNLC also assists First Nations and other organizations with translations, transcriptions, and signage.